moofarry/TensorFlow/chapter1/README.md

 1. Hello World and  practice exercise
 2. Callbacks, MNIST Fashio and MNIST
-3. openCv and manual conv
+3. openCv , manual conv and CNN